Microbiology and Molecular Genetics AMP

 Studies Committee:

-The student’s Studies Committee will consist of the student’s research mentor, a member of the MMG graduate faculty, a faculty member from outside the Microbiology and Molecular Genetics Department to serve as the Chair of the Studies Committee and a fourth member at the discretion of the student in consultation with their research mentor.
+The student’s Studies Committee will consist of the student’s research faculty mentor, a member of the MMG graduate faculty, a faculty member from outside the Microbiology and Molecular Genetics Department to serve as the Chair of the Studies Committee and a fourth member at the discretion of the student in consultation with their research mentor.

 Thesis Writing and Defense: